Manga! Manga! The World of Japanese Comics

 Manga!
 Manga!
 The World of Japanese Comics is a 1983 book by Frederik L. Schodt.
-Published by the Japanese publisher Kodansha, it was the first substantial English-language work on Japanese comics, or manga, as an artistic, literary, commercial and sociological phenomenon.
+Published by the Japanese publisher Kodansha, it was the first substantial English-language work on Japanese comics, or manga, as an artistic, literary, commercial, and sociological phenomenon.
 Part of Schodt's motivation for writing it was to introduce manga to English speakers.
 The book is copiously illustrated and features a foreword by Osamu Tezuka.
-It also includes translated excerpts from Tezuka's Phoenix, Keiji Nakazawa's Barefoot Gen, and Riyoko Ikeda's The Rose of Versailles, and the Reiji Matsumoto short story "Ghost Warrior".
+It also includes translated excerpts from Tezuka's Phoenix, Keiji Nakazawa's Barefoot Gen, Riyoko Ikeda's The Rose of Versailles, and the Leiji Matsumoto short story "Ghost Warrior".

 Manga!
 Manga! was enthusiastically reviewed in the mainstream and comics press and received a prominent endorsement from Stan Lee.

 In 1996, Stone Bridge Press published Schodt's "sequel" to Manga!
 Manga!, Dreamland Japan: Writings on Modern Manga.
-In the introduction to this book, Schodt states that a Japanese bistro in Berkeley, California took its name from Manga!
+In the introduction to this book, Schodt states that a Japanese bistro in Berkeley, California, took its name from Manga!
 Manga!